 - The attestation quote could not be verified to originate from the vTPM of the attested VM.
 This can indicate that malware is present and may be intercepting traffic to the vTPM.

 This alert is available for VMs with vTPM enabled and the Attestation extension installed.
 Secure Boot must be enabled for attestation to pass.
 Attestation will fail if Secure Boot is disabled.
 If you must disable Secure Boot, you can suppress this alert to avoid false positives.

-Alert for Untrusted Linux Kernel module - For trusted launch with secure boot enabled, it’s possible for a VM to boot even if a kernel driver fails validation and is prohibited from loading.
-If this happens, Azure Defender will issue a low severity alert.
+Alert for Untrusted Linux Kernel module: For trusted launch with secure boot enabled, it’s possible for a VM to boot even if a kernel driver fails validation and is prohibited from loading.
+If this happens, Microsoft Defender for Cloud will issue a low severity alert.
 While there is no immediate threat, because the untrusted driver has not been loaded, these events should be investigated.
 Consider the following:

 - Which kernel driver failed?
 Am I familiar with this driver and expect it to be loaded?

 - Is this the exact version of the driver I am expecting?
 Are the driver binaries intact?
 If this is a 3rd party driver, did the vendor pass the OS compliance tests to get it signed?

 Why should I use trusted launch?
 What does trusted launch guard against?

 Trusted launch guards against boot kits, rootkits, and kernel-level malware.
 These sophisticated types of malware run in kernel mode and remain hidden from users.
 For example:

 - Firmware rootkits: these kits overwrite the firmware of the virtual machine’s BIOS, so the rootkit can start before the OS.